smartboyathome/Wonderland-Engine/source/cheshire_cat/routes/current_team_configs.rst

 .. http:get:: /current_team/configs

-   Gets all machine configs for a specific team.
+   Gets all machine configs for the team that the currently logged in user belongs to.

    **Example request**: